-Selective immunosuppression by administration of major histocompatibility complex class II-binding peptides.
-II.
-Preventive inhibition of primary and secondary in vivo antibody responses.
+Selective immunosuppression by administration of major histocompatibility complex (MHC) class II-binding peptides.
+I. Evidence for in vivo MHC blockade preventing T cell activation.

 - Views Icon Views